Professor, School of Health and Exercise Sciences

 - Finopres automated blood pressure monitoring

-For our basic science research, we address questions related to the coordination between the eyes and hand, the interaction between cognitive/attention factors and motor output, and the predictive processes underlying motor planning and how they are implemented in the brain.
-For the clinically oriented research, we are currently focusing on the sensorimotor and neurocognitive deficits following concussion.
+For our basic science research, we address questions related to the predictive processes underlying motor planning and how they are implemented in the brain.
+For the clinically oriented research, we are focusing on the cerebrovascular, sensorimotor, neurocognitive and blood biomarker impacts of TBI following concussion.
 We make use of behavioural experiments to address these issues and examine how the resulting deficits are related to changes in the underlying physiology and microstructural integrity in the brain.
-Finally, we use our basic and clinical findings to drive applied research through support from the STAR Initiative.
+Finally, we use our basic and clinical findings to drive applied research aimed at better understanding TBI in the context of intimate partner violence (see our recent TEDx Kelowna talk on this topic).

 Current Lab Members: